huynhbaotoan/iotgreengrass-edge/README.md

 - Get the thing group name and replace `device-group-name`
 - Give the device name with `device-name`

-In the future, this file can be generated from the backend which will combine with provisioning validation Lambda.
+In the future, this file can be generated from the backend which will combine with pre-provisioning hook in Lambda.

 ## Prepare USB